Drewbsking/overtime/README.md

 ## Features
 - Admin-managed accounts only; temp passwords require reset on first login.
 - Submit overtime with date, hours, and reason; lifecycle: pending → approved/denied.
-- Email notifications on submission (to two approvers + requestor) and on decisions (to requestor).
+- Email notifications on submission/decision to the requestor and any active Admin/Approver marked to receive OT emails.
 - Equalization board ranks lowest approved hours over the last 365 days.
 - CSRF protection, prepared statements, secure sessions, and env-based secrets.